simensee/os/README.md

 2. What does the test do?

    The test tests if there are possibilities of having two alarms at same time by using the programs functionality such as scheduling, cancelling and the ringing function.
+It also checks that the cancelled alarm actually gets cancelled, and wont ring.

 3. What is the expected result?